 I’ve struggled with what to call it and most importantly how to manage it, only because the real name for it still elicits strong responses that have nothing to do with me.
 The official words for what it did to me go by names like PTSD and the friend it made much worse, ADHD, alongside a learning disability.
-I spent so much time fighting what reality is and though overall it’s improving, there are still really hard days.
+I spent so much time fighting what reality is and though overall it’s improving, there are still hard days.

 I’ve heard people talk about how they knew they were a writer and the past year I realized that writing is in my bones and inseparable from the core of who I am.
 Writers have a way of looking at the world and galvanizing inner resources around translations of nonsensical things, into that which we can comprehend.
 What I didn’t anticipate was how I lost a sense of myself without writing about the heartbreak because it was my best chance at comprehending the pain and what happened to me.

 I wasn’t ready to tell the truth and stayed away from writing about anything too personal because I was afraid of harassers pursuing me further or trying to harm me in more complex and elaborate ways.
-I tried to insulate myself from the fears that someone else might pick up where the people harassing me and engaging in illegal behaviors left off, and cease only when I succeeded at taking my life because then my truth would die with me.
-It was how they would win, leaving only the version of reality people wanted to believe about both the person who sexually harassed and assaulted me, and those who tried to vindicate him by harassing me into silence.
+I tried to insulate myself from the fears that someone else might pick up where the people harassing me and engaging in illegal behaviors left off, ceasing only when I succeeded at taking my life because then my truth would die with me.
+It was how they would win, leaving only the version of reality people wanted to believe about the person who sexually assaulted me, and those who tried to vindicate him by harassing me into silence.

 I was afraid, but writing is taking these pains and fears and turning them into something powerful again.
 There’s nothing left to fear anymore because I’ve had everything negative imaginable take place, but I’m still only left with the truth.
 It doesn’t matter how I’ve been shamed or harassed because the truth still stands.
 What happened never changes and I know this, because it lives in my brain on a loop.

 I share all of this to say, that I’m still here and the hearts haven’t gone anywhere.
 They’ve been comforting me while I remember what it feels like to use my voice.
-Posts here may take twists and turns into the personal, and the ways the political can affect that, or they could land on spiritual as they often have in the past.
-The one thing for sure is the hearts aren’t going anywhere and I’m still here.

 And to those who read this and see any part of their experience reflected back in sharing what happened to me, this song, Stand By You, by Rachel Platten, is for you.